How To Teach High School History with Literature Easily

 High School History Curriculum

 In the past, I’ve found success in pulling together various “spine” and living book resources for high school history.
-But quite honestly, it takes a lot of research and hours of work to create a meaningful course.
+But quite honestly, creating a meaningful course takes a lot of research and hours of work.
 I have to find a spine that’s thorough and doesn’t mince the facts of history.
-I have to search out the best of the best living books to give a nice fullness to each focus area.
-And, I have to design appropriate lessons to go along.
+I have to search out the best living books to give a nice fullness to each focus area.
+And I have to design appropriate lessons to accompany them.

 Why have I gone to all this trouble over the years?
-Because it’s hard to find a curriculum that takes living literature seriously and also includes a wonderful underlying spine AND meaningful lessons that don’t waste the time of my children.
+It’s hard to find a curriculum that takes living literature seriously, includes a wonderful underlying spine, and offers meaningful lessons that don’t waste my children’s time.

 Why I Love Beautiful Feet High School History